CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 **Responses**

 * `202 Accepted` indicates that the job is processing.
-Headers will include X-Progress: In Progress
+Headers will include X-Progress: In Progress (The X-Progress header contains text indicating the job's status in BCDA's workflow.
+When the status is In Progress, an estimated progress percentage is also included.)
 * `200 OK` indicates that the job is complete.

 Below is an example of the format of the response body.